-Students enrolled in this capstone course will examine trends in the industry, career paths, and discuss current topics in sport, fitness, athletic training, and recreation.
-Students will also prepare cover letters, resumes, undergo a mock job interview, develop a career path portfolio, and undergo a supervised experienced in a related field.
-Prerequisites: course must be taken semester prior to internship (KHP 4490) or permission of instructor
+Students will examine trends in the industry, career paths, and discuss current topics in wellness, fitness, sport, nutrition, athletic training, and physical therapy.
+This course will also address the standards, behaviors, and expectations of the exercise scientist.
+Prerequisite: Sr. standing or permission of instructor.